zowe/zowe-client-java-sdk/src/main/java/zowe/client/sdk/zosjobs/README.md

     /**
      * Example on how to call JobDelete deleteCommon method.
-     * The deleteCommon method accepts a DeleteJobParams object with parameters
+     * The deleteCommon method accepts a JobModifyInputData object with parameters
      * filled needed to delete a given job.
      *
      * @return response object